 - NOTE: The 1,000X HRP-Anti-Rabbit IgG Concentrate (ITEM 4) must be diluted before use.
-See Section VII for details. - 12) Pipette 2 ml of 1X HRP-Anti-Rabbit IgG into each well and incubate for 2 hours at RT OR overnight at 4 °C. - 13) Aspirate HRP-Anti-Rabbit IgG from each well.
+See Section VII for details.
+Several membrane arrays can be incubated in a single well simultaneously. - 12) Pipette 1 ml of 1X HRP-Anti-Rabbit IgG into each well and incubate for 2 hours at RT OR overnight at 4 °C. - 13) Aspirate HRP-Anti-Rabbit IgG from each well.